-Royal Oak is one of the most popular nightlife destinations in Metro Detroit.
-There are few other towns that in just a couple city blocks have so many options for food and entertainment.
-Every week thousands of patrons fill restaurants such as Ronin, Town Tavern, or Andiamo.
-Royal Oak is also home to many well-known night spots such as Commune, Blackfinn, Fifth Avenue, and Luna.
 While there seems to be a push to attract people to the City of Royal Oak for bar hopping, you should know that the Royal Oak police do not tolerate drunken behavior on its streets.
 Anyone who sits in the back of the 44th District‘s Court Room for a morning will tell you that the docket is full of drinking related cases which include drunk driving and various types of disorderly conduct such as public intoxication, peeing in public and disturbing the peace.
 The point of this blog post is two-fold; one is to inform how to avoid a disorderly conduct charge and the second is to explain how our office can help if you are being charged in Royal Oak.

-Disorderly conduct is NOT a civil infraction, it is a criminal misdemeanor, and it is punishable by jail time as well as a fine and court costs.
-In addition, to possible jail, fines and costs, the following sanctions may also be imposed or court ordered upon being convicted, or found guilty, of disorderly conduct:
+Disorderly conduct is a criminal offense.
+It is classified as a misdemeanor and it is punishable by jail time, a fine and court costs.
+In addition, the following sanctions may also be imposed or court ordered upon being convicted, or found guilty, of disorderly conduct:

 - Drug and alcohol testing while on bond or probation.

 - Substance abuse/alcohol counseling.